stephyswe/stephyswe/README.md

 ## Hey,  I'm Stephanie 👋
 ***I'm all about crafting speedy, intuitive, and inclusive websites that people will love to use.***

+Have many years work experience as frontend and backend developer.
 I'm a C and embedded development student who's also into TypeScript, NestJS, and cutting-edge tech.
 I love building lightning-fast, user-friendly websites and am eager to dive into real-world projects to hone my skills.
 Let's innovate and make things happen!
 Learning Unbuntu, added self-hosting from a unbuntu droplet meanining less monthly cost with hosting services.

 ## Contact 📫